 There is no statutory requirement for member terms of service.
-However, boards of education or ESC governing boards should consider rotational, three-year terms, which allow for both continuity and change.
+However, boards of education of school districts, boards of education of joint vocational school districts and governing boards of educational service centers should consider rotational, three-year terms, which allow for both continuity and change.
 They can set up a rotation of new business advisory council members by having one-third of the total membership change each year.
-To set up this rotation with a new business advisory council, members can draw for one-year, two-year or three-year terms, with one-third of council members being in each category.
+To set up this rotation with a new business advisory council, members can draw for one-year, two-

+Department of Education year or three-year terms, with one-third of council members being in each category.
 New members can be appointed as terms expire.

-Boards of education or ESC governing boards should avoid appointing members to successive terms and consider at least a one-year absence before reappointment of its members.
-However, these considerations are dependent on the unique circumstances of the community supporting each school board or ESC governing board.
+Boards of education or educational service center governing boards should avoid appointing members to successive terms and consider at least a one-year absence before reappointment of its members.
+However, these considerations are dependent on the unique circumstances of the community supporting each board of education or educational service center governing board.